 Technology

-- High-Value Roles: Product managers, UX/UI designers, technical leads, solutions architects
+- High-value roles: Product managers, UX/UI designers, technical leads, solutions architects

 - Impact: 47% higher product adoption rates when development teams include T-shaped members